BitcoinDesign/Guide/guide/getting-started/usage-life-cycle.md

    layout = "float-left"
 %}

 These are expert users with high expectations.
 They will express strong wishes, provide feedback and also spread the word to potential new users.
+Very few users actually make it to this phase, and you should have a special relationship with them.
+They can be your strongest promoters and also help push the product further by engaging with you and your team.

 </div>